Iliaromanov/RNN-Stock-Price-Prediction/README.md

 # RNN-Stock-Price-Prediction
-Predicting stock prices with a Recurrent Neural Network built using Tensorflow Keras.
+Predicting stock prices with a Tensorflow Keras Recurrent Neural Network model built using Python.